mgsosna/mattsosna.com/_posts/careers/2020-12-14-DS-transition-3.md

 When we pack our model with correlated features like *hours of sleep yesterday* and *hours of sleep two days ago*, we squeeze out some extra accuracy in describing our data, but we also steadily create a picture like the top right, where our model doesn't translate well to the real world.
 To combat this, we need to employ techniques like [feature selection](https://machinelearningmastery.com/feature-selection-with-real-and-categorical-data/), [k-fold cross validation](https://machinelearningmastery.com/k-fold-cross-validation/), [regularization](https://explained.ai/regularization/index.html), and [information criteria](https://www.sciencedirect.com/science/article/abs/pii/S0167947313002776).
 These techniques enable us to create the most parsimonious representation of the real world, based on only the most informative features.

 ## Concluding thoughts
-This post covered what I call the "programming" side of data science $-$ the code you write when you're manipulating and analyzing data.
-The next post will go into the software engineering side, which covers the code you write *outside* of actually working with the data.
+This post covered what I call the "analytics" side of data science $-$ the code you write when you're manipulating and analyzing data.
+These are skills that enable incredible precision and reproducibility with extracting insights from data.
+By leaving a trail of code, any analysis you write can be examined more closely and repeated by others $-$ or even yourself in the future.

+The next post will go into the software engineering side of data science, which involves code you write *outside* of actually working with the data.
+Consider this [everything but the drill](#machine-learning) in our drilling machine example.
+Together with the skills from this post, you'll be well-equipped to join teams of data scientists and start meaningfully contributing.

+Best,<br>
+Matt

 ## Footnotes